-Further, the Show Cause Notice also mentions that the test report of the consignment imported as 'ULEXITE BORON ORE' was also obtained and as per Test Report of Chemical Examiner, Grade-I, Central Excise & Customs Laboratory, Vadodara, all such imported items were 'processed mineral Ulexite' (RUD-06 of the said SCN) .

-It is pertinent to mention here that as per the literature available at site of M/s.
-Etimaden, ULEXITE Granular is a refined product having lesser concentration of B2O3 i.e., 30% in comparison to their product "Ground Colemanite" which is having minimum concentration of B2O3 at 40%.
-Hence, it is clear that "Ground Colemanite" is a more refined and concentrated product and the Test Report of the producer in case of "ULEXITE" declared it as concentrated product and the presence of higher percentage of B2O3 makes it more concentrate.
-However, no such Test Report of the producer M/s.
-Etimaden has been disclosed by the importer M/s.
-Shruti in the present case also through e-sanchit portal/Customs Department.
+16.1 The Show Cause Notice issued by DRI mentioned that the test report of the consignment imported as 'ULEXITE BORON ORE' was obtained and as per Test Report of Chemical Examiner, Grade-I, Central Excise & Customs Laboratory, Vadodara all such imported items were 'processed mineral Ulexite' (as per the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020); that as per the literature available at site of M/s Etimaden, ULEXITE Granular was a refined product having lesser concentration of B2O3 i.e. 30% in comparison to their product "Ground Colemanite" which is having minimum concentration of B2O3 at 40%.
+Hence, it was clear that "Ground Colemanite" was a more refined and concentrated product and the test report of the producer in case of "ULEXITE" declared it as concentrated product and the presence of higher %age of B2O3 made it more concentrate.
+However, no such test report of the producer M/s Etimaden had been disclosed by M/s Vishwa Glass in present case through e-sanchit portal/Customs Department.